• Gluten-Free Recipes

 Amanda Hesser, who published this recipe in the New York Times, writes: "A couple of years ago, my mother taught me to make her dense but moist chocolate birthday cake.
 She calls it 'dump-it cake' because you mix all of the ingredients in a pot over medium heat, then dump the batter into a cake pan to bake."

-I personally like to pour the melted chocolate mixture into a large bowl, then add the flour mixture rather than use it all in the pot.
-But it's fine to pour everything into the pot to keep things easier!
+I'll often pour the melted chocolate mixture into a large bowl and then add the flour mixture rather than use it all in the pot.
+But for this post, I've kept close to the original recipe, so you'll see in the photos that I used the pot method.
+Whatever you want to do - just keep it easy!

 Slices of gluten-free chocolate cake.